yaul-org/libyaul/README.md

 ## Installing the tool-chain

 There are two options, downloading a prebuilt tool-chain, or building from source.

 ### Download pre-built

 A prebuilt tool-chain can be downloaded in [Downloads][1].
 Create a directory `tool-chain` and extract the contents of the archive into it.
 For Windows users, the `tool-chain` must reside under the MSYS2 system root path (i.e. `C:\msys64`).
 Take note of the absolute path to the tool-chain.

 ### Build from source

 If building from source, follow the instructions found in the `build-scripts` directory.
 Take note of the absolute path to the tool-chain.

-## Building Yaul

-1. Initialize and update all submodules.

-       $ git submodule init
-       $ git submodule update -f --recursive
+## Setting up environment file

 1. Copy the template `yaul.env.in` to your home directory as `.yaul.env`.
 This is your environment file.

-1. Open `.yaul.env` in a text editor and change the following to define your environment:
+2. Open `.yaul.env` in a text editor and change the following to define your
+   environment:

    1. Set the absolute path to the tool-chain in `YAUL_INSTALL_ROOT`.
    2. Set the absolute path to where the `libyaul` source tree is located in `YAUL_BUILD_ROOT`.
    3. Set the type of development cart you own in `YAUL_OPTION_DEV_CARTRIDGE`.
 If none, set to 0 (zero).
+   4. Set RTags support in `YAUL_RTAGS`.
+Set `true` or `false`.

    Setting the wrong values may result in compilation errors.

-1. Read the environment file `.yaul.env` into your current shell.
+3. Read the environment file `.yaul.env` into your current shell.

        $ source ~/.yaul.env

-1. Reading the environment file needs to be done every time a new shell is opened.
+4. Reading the environment file needs to be done every time a new shell is opened.
 To avoid having to do this every time, add the line below to your shell's startup file.

        $ echo 'source ~/.yaul.env' >> ~/.bash_profile

    If `.bash_profile` is not used, use `.profile` instead.
 This is dependent on your set up.

+## Building Yaul

+1. If `YAUL_RTAGS` is set to `true` in your environment file, start the RTags daemon (`rdm`).

+       $ .rtags/rdm &

+2. Initialize and update all submodules.

+       $ git submodule init
+       $ git submodule update -f --recursive

-1. Build and install the supported libraries.
+3. Build and install the supported libraries.

        $ SILENT=1 make install-release

    If any given library is being debugged, use the `install-debug` target instead.
 Either _release_ or _debug_ can currently be installed at one time.
 It's possible to switch between the two in the same installation.

    To find more about other targets, call `make list-targets`.

-1. Build and install the tools.
+4. Build and install the tools.

        $ SILENT=1 make install-tools